-Sometimes the best thing you can do when someone is irritating you is to leave the room.
-If you’re able to get away from the person who is irritating you, even if only temporarily, it can help you to keep calm.
+Sometimes the best thing you can do when encountering someone annoying is to leave the room.
+If you’re able to get away from the person who is irritating you, even if only temporarily, it can help you to be calm and composed.

 Take a minute to walk outside.
 If you can’t leave the workplace, take a second to go to the bathroom.
 Go somewhere where you can be alone.
 The quieter the place, the better it is for helping you lower your irritation levels.

 It may not always be appropriate to do this, but it’s a good option when you can leave.
 Even if you can only leave for a minute, the change in pace and the distance from the irritating person can help you regain your composure.

 “Leave something for someone but dont leave someone for something.”

 8. Consider whether or not you are the problem

 This isn’t a popular tip actually on learning how to be calm and composed.
 We didn’t really put this one as an option because we never want to consider that we might be the one with the problem.
 I certainly wouldn’t suggest this to you at the moment if you were irritated with me!

 However, it’s important to take a moment to ask whether that someone annoying is actually irritating or if you’re irritable.
 When you’re irritable, other people will irritate you no matter what they do.

 In my earlier example about my sister-in-law’s whistling, I had to acknowledge that to some extent my irritation with whistling is my own problem.
 Whistling is not something that most people find irritating, so it isn’t reasonable to expect my sister-in-law to know that it irritates me.